wp-plugins/wp-symposium-toolbar/readme.txt

 == Description ==

-Populate the WP Toolbar with links to WP Symposium, providing single-click access to WP Symposium from the WP Toolbar:
+Populate the WP Toolbar with links to WP Symposium, providing single-click access to WP Symposium from anywhere in your WordPress site:

 * To the WPS settings pages for admins
 * To the WPS Profile page for users